St Paul's, Cambridge: Today

 Imogen Nay was collated as Vicar of St Paul’s on Thursday, 1 September 2022.
-She was ordained priest by the Bishop of Kingston in St Andrew's Church, Surbiton, on Petertide, 4 July, 2010.
+She was ordained priest by the Bishop of Kingston in St Andrew's Church, Surbiton, on Petertide, 4 July 2010.
 She served as Rector of St Andrew's Church, Rugby, and as Canon for Evangelism and Discipleship of Chelmsford Cathedral.

 Until 30 September 2021, the Vicar was Michael Beckett.
 He is the author of Gospel in Esther, a typological reading of the Book of Esther.
 The book is based on a series of sermons, in which Beckett interprets Esther herself as a female exemplar of Christ.
 In a foreword to the book, Stephen Sykes, a former Bishop of Ely, describes St Paul's as a "parish church long noted for its attentiveness to the work of preaching".
 Beckett also wrote the book Authentic Church, a reflection on his experience at St Paul's.

 Jon Canessa was Associate Priest until August 2021, when he was appointed as Lantern Initiative Lead at Newcastle Cathedral.
 He studied at Ridley Hall and completed training for ordination at Westcott House.
 Alongside his role as Associate Priest, he was the Bishop's Officer for Homelessness and chaired the Cambridge Churches Homeless Project.

 In September 2021, St Paul's hosted a four-day arts festival, ArtsFest 2021.

+Since November 2025, the church hosts Fairbite, a social supermarket and cafe, one of six across Cambridge.
+People attend for hot drinks and games, and those in need can buy subsidised food.
+Emma Caroe, the church's community development worker, said there is "massive" demand for Fairbite.